 The U.S Department of Health and Human Service, has provided an evidence-based protocol that provides interventions for cancer related depression ("Putting evidence into," 2011).
+Use AHRQ – spelled out not title of article –as you did above.
 Depression was defined as an entire range of emotions and feelings, which was expressed by the cancer patient ("Putting evidence into," 2011).
 In this evidence-based protocol depression included the normal response and sadness that exist with the diagnosis of cancer and also the clinical, chronic emotional response which meets the psychiatric disorder criteria ("Putting evidence into," 2011).
-There were many different types of interventions to be considered which includes: patient information, cognitive-behavior therapy, supportive measures, pharmacological interventions, and complementary interventions ("Putting evidence into," 2011).
+There were many different types of interventions to be considered which include: patient information, cognitive-behavior therapy, supportive measures, pharmacological interventions, and complementary interventions ("Putting evidence into," 2011).
 By providing the oncology patient with information regarding depression one can be aware of the signs and symptoms and seek treatment as needed ("Putting evidence into," 2011).
-If the oncology patient does have signs and symptoms of depression and has been clinically diagnosed cognitive-behavior can be effective in treating depression ("Putting evidence into," 2011).
+If the oncology patient does have signs and symptoms of depression and has been clinically diagnosed, cognitive-behavior can be effective in treating depression ("Putting evidence into," 2011).
 Even if the patient does not have signs or symptoms of depression supportive measures such as support groups can be effective in teaching coping skills and validating feelings regarding cancer and its treatment ("Putting evidence into," 2011).
 Pharmacological interventions can also be prescribed and monitored by the patient’s oncologist ("Putting evidence into," 2011).
-Complementary interventions were also suggested based upon research ("Putting evidence into," 2011).
+Again, use journal title Complementary interventions were also suggested based upon research ("Putting evidence into," 2011).
 Complementary medicine includes: exercise, massage therapy, relation therapy and many others ("Putting evidence into," 2011).
-This evidence based practice, EBP protocol targeted patients with cancer related depression and the outcomes that were considered were the quality of life, signs and symptoms of the depression, and the severity of depression in the patient ("Putting evidence into," 2011).
+This evidence based practice, EBP protocol targettargets patients with cancer related depression and the outcomes that were considered were; quality of life, signs and symptoms of the depression, and the severity of depression in the patient ("Putting evidence into," 2011).

 It is important for nurses to be able to recognize the signs and symptoms of depression in oncology patients for many reasons.
-By nurses doing much of the patient care in oncology patient’s nurse can earlier recognize the first signs of depression before they become severe.
-Oncology nurses are also responsible to team with other health care professionals, which provides comprehensive care.
+By nurses doing much of the patient care in oncology patient’s, the nurse can recognize the first signs of depression before they become severe.
+Oncology nurses are also responsible to coordinate with other health care professionals, andprovide comprehensive care.
 It is also important for the nurse to know the EBP protocol so that the nurse can provide the patient with recourses regarding depression before it occurs.
 The nurse also needs to be aware of the many options that are available so that the patient can be introduced to the best intervention for the patient.
 By educating the patient it can reduce the amount of anxiety felt and allows the patient to have some control over their situation and treatment in regards to depression or the risk of depression.
 Not only would a protocol for depression in oncology patient’s have the patient’s interest in mind but also has been proven to improve the patient’s experience with cancer and enhance the patient’s quality of life, QOL ("Putting evidence into," 2011).
-By providing the patient with the resources prior to depression, the patient may be more will to share emotional feeling and responses which often are barriers which repress the much needed assessment and interventions.
+By providing the patient with the resources prior to depression, the patient may be more willing to share emotional feeling and responses which often are barriers which repress the much needed assessment and interventions.